 - The goal Nebraska Wind and Wildlife Working Group (Working Group) is to minimize the potential impacts of wind energy development on Nebraska’s wildlife resources through a collaborative approach.

 - The history of the Working Group goes back to 2009 when the group was formed.
 Since then, the group dymanic has changed in an attempt to include more stakeholders

-- Any individual committed to the goal of the Working Group is invited to participate in group meetings and subgroups.
+- Any individual committed to the goal of the Working Group is invited to participate.

 - The Working Group has no regulatory authority; guidance documents or recommendations will not supersede decisions made by the regulatory authorities.